OhadR/authentication-flows/authentication-flows/README.md

 JAR: common-crypto
 -------------
 authentication-flows JAR uses cryptography in order to encrypt the data.
-Read about it in the [main README](/).
+Read about it in [its main README](https://github.com/OhadR/oAuth2-sample/tree/master/common-crypto).

 Create Account Flow